 PFML benefits will be funded by a payroll or earnings contribution on every dollar of wages or payment for services earned by a covered individual.

-For every $100 you earn, $0.32 will be deducted for the covered contribution share.
+For every $100 you earn, a maximum of $0.38 will be deducted for the covered contribution share.
 This will consist of:

 The maximum amount of earnings subject to these contribution rates is $132,900 annually for each covered individual.